 By Anna Sekula Posted April 5, 2012, 11:35 AM EDT

-As a way to introduce its four new printers to the press, small-business owners, and other key customers, Hewlett-Packard turned a raw west Chelsea space into a makeshift lab and color-coded showcase based around the CMYK color model.
+NEW YORK As a way to introduce its four new printers to the press, small-business owners, and other key customers, Hewlett-Packard turned a raw west Chelsea space into a makeshift lab and color-coded showcase based around the CMYK color model.
 The design scheme for the event, which took over the Glasshouses at the Chelsea Arts Tower on March 28, wasn't just a decorative tool, but also a way for the company to emphasize the thermal process and app- and cloud-enabled technology of its inkjet products.

 Dubbed “This Is an Experiment in Color,” the gathering, produced and designed by ExtraExtra, invited some 300 attendees to test the printers in a series of interactive experiments.
 Physically, the space was divided into four monochromatic vignettes, each representing a particular CMYK hue, and included a photo booth with a wireless printer, an educational area with a self-proclaimed “inkologist,” a section where attendees could create storyboards by hand or digitally, and a small screening room.
 The latter was for a video the producers commissioned to act as an extension of the event, interviewing entrepreneurs about the impact and influence of color in their businesses.
 These “colorful” personalities, such as Sophomore designer Chrissie Miller, photographer Phil Oh, and Paper magazine founders Kim Hastreiter and David Hershkovits, were incorporated into the evening affair as hosts.